Introduction week and deadlines

 In September and October the research groups at the department will have separate orientation meetings where they will talk about their research and present available master projects.

-1. December: Deadline for application for study plan agreement with a short description of the planned thesis.
+December 1st: Deadline for submitting your study plan agreement, which should include a short description of your planned thesis.

-1. June: Deadline for handing in the essay.
+June 1st: Deadline for handing in your essay.

-The project description is a short descrition of the selected theme for the Master thesis, and should be handed in with the application for recognition of your education plan.
+The project description is a short description of the selected theme for your master's thesis, and should be handed in along with your study plan agreement form.
 It should contain the following:

-A progression-plan for your thesis, with indicated milestones
+A progress plan for your thesis, with indicated milestones

-During the second semester, all master students have to write an essay/problem note to be evaluated as a pass/fail by your supervisor.
+During their second semester, all master's students have to write an essay/problem note to be evaluated as a pass/fail by your supervisor.

-The supervisor will assist the student in finding a subject for the essay.
-It could be related to the Master thesis, usually a discussion of the topics of at least two different scientific articles or books, and a personal assessment.
+Your supervisor will assist you in finding a topic for the essay.
+It could be related to your master's thesis, usually a discussion of the topics of at least two different scientific articles or books, and a personal assessment.
 The essay should be at least 10 pages, maximum 15 pages.
-The student can hand in a draft/first version, and get feedback for correction.
-Deadline for submitting the final version of the essay is by the end of the semester after admission to the Master program, or in the beginning of the semester you start on your thesis.
+You may hand in a draft/first version, and get feedback for correction.
+The deadline for submitting the final version of the essay is by the end of the semester after you were admitted to the master's program, or at the beginning of the semester in which you start to write your thesis.

-The administration needs feedback from your supervisor on the pass/fail of the essay, and you need to get a pass on the essay the latest during the second semester of writing the thesis itself.
-If you’re writing a short thesis, the essay must be completed and passed the semester before you start writing the main thesis.
+The administration needs feedback from your supervisor on the pass/fail of the essay, and you need to get a pass on the essay by at the latest your second semester of writing the thesis itself.
+If you’re writing a short thesis, the essay must be completed and passed the semester before you start writing your main thesis.

-The essay is intended to support and prepare you to start the master’s thesis.
+The essay is intended to support and prepare you to start writing your master’s thesis.